What to Expect from Working with a Functional Medicine Nutritionist

 Availability of Functional Labs

 I have accounts with some of the best functional labs just in case your doctor does not have them available and if they are instrumental to getting to the root of your problem.
 Still, our first choice is to go through your doctor.
 When I caught symptoms of suspected low thyroid function, I used a functional test I provide for my clients on myself that included Reverse T3 because I suspected WHY my thyroid was weakening.
 I did pay out of pocket.
 And I was right.
 But if I had relied on the doctor, he would have told me my TSH was fine and my T3 was a little low and I would have been put on medication.
 RT3 would have not been tested.
 And my issue was stress (stress is one of the causes of high RT3).
 Have you gone from doctor to doctor with unexplained gut symptoms only to be diagnosed with IBS and put on muscle relaxants?
 A percentage of such cases may be caused by SIBO, Small Intestinal Bowel Overgrowth, which can be tested with a simple un-invasive breath test.
-Yet, not many gastroenterologists have that test available in their clinics, and sometimes patients have to drive out of state to get tested, while a family doctor may not even know about SIBO OR the testing for it.
+Yet, not many gastroenterologists have that test available in their clinics, and sometimes clients have to drive out of state to get tested, while a family doctor may not even know about SIBO OR the testing for it.
 I provide a take-home kit for breath test, so regardless how remote you are from a clinic that could provide it, we can still test it.
 This is exactly why I have certain labs available.
 The more I work with clients, the more labs as add and learn about.
 As long as I can help you get better faster, it is worth it!

 Uncommonly Tested Labs Available from your Doctor